Martha O'Driscoll: Career

 In the early 1940s, O'Driscoll toured with Errol Flynn and the USO, performing for the troops all over the world.
-In 1943, she married Lieutenant Commander Richard D. Adams (U.S. Navy) on September 18, 1943, but they separated 10 months later.

-O'Driscoll co-starred with Noah Beery, Jr., in five films.
-She also starred in the cult classic House of Dracula with Lon Chaney, Jr., and John Carradine; and in Week-End Pass (both 1945).
+O'Driscoll co-starred with Noah Beery Jr., in five films.
+She also starred in the cult classic House of Dracula with Lon Chaney Jr., and John Carradine; and in Week-End Pass (both 1945).
 The following year, she made her last Universal film, Blonde Alibi, receiving top billing as a girl who sets out to prove her lover (Tom Neal) innocent of murder.
 Her last film was Edgar G. Ulmer's Carnegie Hall (1947).

-Following her last film and a final divorce decree on July 18, 1947, from her first husband, she married, 2 days later, Chicago businessman Arthur I. Appleton.
-Appleton was the president of the Appleton Electric Company, founded by his father.
-Martha retired from show business in 1947 to start a family; the couple had four children: James, John, Linda, and William.